We’re Heading to CNX ’25. Let's Meet in Chicago! Join HIC at Salesforce Connections'25 for conversations, collaboration, and co-creation.

 Wouldn’t it be much easier for you if you could calculate the average number of closed opportunities in Salesforce?
 This solution is here to make things easier.
-A roll-up summary is a field that allows you to calculate values from related records.
+A rollup summary in salesforce a field that allows you to calculate values from related records.
 For instance, you want to calculate the average number of closed opportunities, the average amount of closed opportunities, or the SUM, MIN, MAX number.
+Today, we are going to tell you how you can create rollup summary in Salesforce with flow.
+So, let’s just jump right into the steps!

 Steps